 - Communicate with colleagues and other members

-- Programs is a web-based application for delivering professional development programs to improve teaching and learning.
-Programs delivers professional development anytime, anywhere to individuals using a computer connected to the Internet.
-For example, it has been used to deliver training and coaching to beginning and experienced teachers on the job, to prepare graduate teacher education students, to help individuals prepare for the Professional Teaching Knowledge exam administered by the American Board for the Certification of Teacher Excellence, and to assist individual users to improve their knowledge and skills related to quality teaching and to acquire continuing education or inservice credits to renew teaching certificates.
-TaskBuilderOnline is available as an integrated feature on the Programs tool bar.
+- Programs is a tool for delivering professional learning programs to improve teaching, training, and learning.
+Programs offers professional learning anytime, anywhere to individuals using a computer connected to the Internet.
+For example, it has been used to deliver training and coaching to beginning and experienced teachers on the job, to prepare graduate teacher education students, to help individuals prepare for the Professional Teaching Knowledge exam administered by the American Board for the Certification of Teacher Excellence, to deliver workplace wellness programs and technical assistance to small to midsize employers, and to assist individual users to improve their knowledge and skills related to quality teaching, and to acquire continuing education or inservice credits to renew teaching certificates.

-- WikiTasks helps members to post and access teaching and learning tasks developed with TaskBuilderOnline.
+- WikiTasks helps members to post and access teaching, training, and learning tasks developed with TaskBuilder.
 WikiTasks allows members to access, clone, and edit available content independently or collaboratively.
-The "Wiki It" option makes your task available to all LearningFront members without any restrictions for making changes to your WikiTask content and format.
-This option works best for getting feedback from the broadest audience in the WikiTask space of LearningFront.
-The "Moderate It" option makes your task available to all LearningFront members with restrictions for making changes to your WikiTask content and format.
-This option requires your approval to changes anyone suggests before the revised task appears in the WikiTask space of LearningFront.
+The "Wiki It" option makes your task available to all LearningFRONT members without any restrictions for making changes to your WikiTask content and format.
+This option works best for getting feedback from the broadest audience in the WikiTask space of LearningFRONT.
+The "Moderate It" option makes your task available to all LearningFRONT members with restrictions for making changes to your WikiTask content and format.
+This option requires your approval to changes anyone suggests before the revised task appears in the WikiTask space of LearningFRONT.
 This option works best for ensuring control over changes made to your WikiTask.

-- Scheduling allows you to share what you are doing as you use LearningFront.
+- Doing allows you to share what you are doing as you use LearningFRONT.
 This tool uses a pop-up menu of status actions that lets your colleagues know if you are planning, teaching, browsing and so forth.
 The status action you select shows up on your homepage and in your colleagues' My Colleagues list.

 - Networking identifies colleagues of your new colleagues.
 Using this tool, you can view potential colleagues' profiles and invite them to be your colleagues.
 If accepted, a new colleague will be added to your My Colleagues list.
 This tool helps you to expand your learning community as far as you wish.